-You can end your membership during the Annual Enrollment Period (also known as the "Annual Coordinated Election Period").
+You can end your membership during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
 This is the time when you should review your health and drug coverage and make a decision about your coverage for the upcoming year.

 - When is the Annual Enrollment Period?
 This happens from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
 You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - Keep your Medicare Savings Account (MSA) plan and enroll in a separate prescription drug plan (or enroll in a new prescription drug plan if you do not currently have one); - Another Medicare health plan (You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.); - o Original Medicare with a separate Medicare prescription drug plan; - $\circ$ or Original Medicare without a separate Medicare prescription drug plan.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - $\circ$ or Original Medicare without a separate Medicare prescription drug plan.